AnErrorHasOccured/Greeting/README.md

 # The Greeting Kata

-This Kata is a c# resolution of [Kata](https://github.com/testdouble/contributing-tests/wiki/Greeting-Kata)
+This Kata is a c# resolution of [Greeting-Kata](https://github.com/testdouble/contributing-tests/wiki/Greeting-Kata).

-Its use chain of responsability to handle input names.
+It uses chain of responsability to handle input names.

 ## Requirement 1